-It is the responsibility of the Investigator to obtain written informed consent (or informed assent from minors with parental/guardian informed consent) from each individual participating in this study after explanation of the aims, methods, objectives and anticipated benefits and risks of the study in the local language (see Attachment: Country-specific Information) and wording they can understand.
+It is the responsibility of the Investigator to obtain written informed consent (or informed assent from minors with parental/guardian informed consent) from each individual participating in this study after explanation of the aims, methods, objectives and anticipated benefits and risks of the study in the local language(s) (Section 5.5.1) and wording they can understand.
 The Investigator must also explain to the potential study participants that they are completely free to refuse to enter the study or to withdraw from it at any time for any reason.

-The Investigator must utilize the EC-approved PICF for informing potential study participants and for documenting written informed consent/assent.
+The Investigator must utilize the EC-approved PICFs for informing potential study participants and for documenting written informed consent/assent.